Choices for palliative care

 Many home health care agencies offer care and support for patients who choose to stay at home.
 Home care usually includes regular visits by health care professionals.
 But the family is responsible for most of the care.
 It’s important to talk with your cancer care team so that you understand what types of care will be needed and how this will affect your family.
 It’s also important to check with your health insurance company to find out if they will pay for home care.

 Sometimes, the family can’t go on caring for the patient at home.
 There may not be enough family members to provide all the care needed or the care may be too complex to be given at home.
 If this happens, family members may feel guilty, especially if they had promised to keep the patient at home.
 Recognizing the efforts of family members can help them cope with these feelings.
-For more information, please see our document, Home Care Agencies.
+For more information, please see Home Care Agencies.

 Hospice is a program designed to give palliative or supportive care near the end of life.
 The right time for hospice care is when treatment aimed at a cure is no longer helping and the patient is thought to have about 6 months or less to live (but hospice patients can live longer).
 Together, the patient, family, and doctor decide when hospice care should begin.
 A hospice program can do a lot for you and your loved ones, and most provide care for the patient in their home.

 Hospice sees death as the natural, final stage of life.
 It seeks to manage a patient’s physical and emotional symptoms.
 The goal of hospice is that the person’s last days be spent with dignity and quality, in comfort, surrounded by loved ones.
 Hospice care affirms life and neither hurries nor postpones death.
 Its focus is on quality of life, rather than length.